soumiknafiulferdous/Bubble-Shooting-Game/README.md

 # Bubble Shooting Game with iGraphics

+This game has different difficulty levels, score-card, bonus life, pause, resume and saving features.
+Language: C++ with iGraphics

 ## How to play

 1. For a successful hit in ‘Bubble’, the score will be increased.